Monday, October 17, 2011 • Tuesday, October 18, 2011

 | E103 —

 3:15 PM – 2:00 PMSusan Geiger, Librarian, Moreau Catholic High School AISL, BAYNET, BASIL Past President

-Anne Arriaga, Librarian, Moreau Catholic High School
+Anne Arriaga, Head Librarian, Moreau Catholic High School

 Should your school consider implementing student eportfolios?
 How can you as a librarian be a part of the process?
 This session explores different avenues schools have taken to incorporate eportfolios into their curriculum.
 Geiger and Arriaga outline the essential elements of an eportfolio as well as hosting options such as Google sites.
 Join them as they share their experiences and lessons learned while implementing eportfolios.

 Point-of-Need Library and Research Instruction- Meeting Students "Where They Are"|

 3:15 PM – 4:00 PMDeb Tong, Upper School Librarian, Columbus Academy

 Diane Daniel, Upper School Librarian, Columbus Academy